Starting a career in a model can be quite a difficult task, but it can become even worse if you don’t get a decent modeling portfolio!

 Now you know how to create a modeling portfolio!
 A printed modeling book is a perfect presentation of your works that you can give to your clients during the meetings.
 But it won’t work miracle if you have no such meetings or just a couple of them.

-We are living in 2019 when the business is transferred to the Web, so you should think about creating your website, or your online modeling portfolio.
+We are living when the business is transferred to the Web, so you should think about creating your website, or your online modeling portfolio.
 It significantly increases the chance that your potential clients will find you online.

 Check out the advantages of the online modeling portfolio.